SmartLayer/OneDrive-ACL-Manager/README.md

 - `POST /me/drive/items/{item-id}/invite` - Invite users
 - `DELETE /me/drive/items/{item-id}/permissions/{perm-id}` - Remove permissions

-OAuth token is extracted from `~/.config/rclone/rclone.conf` and used directly in API requests.
+OAuth tokens are obtained from either `token.json` (full permissions) or the rclone configuration file (read-only fallback) and used directly in API requests.
+The rclone configuration path is platform-specific: Windows uses `%APPDATA%\rclone\rclone.conf`, while Unix-like systems use `~/.config/rclone/rclone.conf`.

 ## Security Notes

-- OAuth token is read from rclone.conf (not stored by this script)
+- OAuth tokens are read from rclone.conf and token.json
+- The application automatically creates and updates `token.json` when higher permissions are needed (via web-based OAuth flow)
-- Tokens expire and can be refreshed by running any rclone command
+- Tokens expire and are automatically refreshed when possible
 - The script can read ACL information and modify permissions; use with appropriate caution
 - Permission removal operations require confirmation (cannot be bypassed)
 - Always use `--dry-run` first when removing permissions